BlaiseMuhirwa/gladius/design.md

         - If training, calculate an expression for the loss function and use its `backward` function to back-propagate.
         - Use the trainer to update parameters in the model.

+### More on the Dynamic Computation Graph (DCG)
+    The DCG is implemented as a Directed Acyclic Graph (DAG) where a vertex represents a  variable with a certain shape containing parameters, constants, input data, and, most commonly, the result of applying a single elementary function to the vertex's inputs.
+The shape of the vertex is inferred when the vertex object is created based on the shapes of the vertex's inputs.

+    - Vertex object: Each vertex maintains a list of incoming edges stored as an ordered list of references to other vertices which represent the inputs to the function computed by the vertex.
+Note: vertices representing parameters, constants, and random variate generators have no inputs. `Expression` objects are thin wrappers around vertices, which abstract away from this behind-the-scenes detail of the computation graph structure and behave syntactically like a tensor value.

+        Each vertex has forward and backward functions defined.